material-components/material-components-web/packages/mdc-icon-button/README.md

 #### Icon Button Toggle States

 Note the use of `data-toggle-on` attribute in the above examples.
-When an MDCIconButtonToggle instance is toggled, it looks at this data attribute to determine which element is the on element.
+This attribute indicates which element is the on element.
+When the `mdc-icon-button--on` class is present, the element with the `data-toggle-on` attribute will be shown and the other element will be hidden.
+When the `mdc-icon-button--on` class is not present, the element with the `data-toggle-on` attribute will be hidden and the other element will beshown.
 This is what allows MDCIconButtonToggle to be so flexible.
-The `data-toggle-on` properties will be as the `on` value, and the `mdc-icon-button--on` class will be used to indicate the `on` state.

 Attribute | Description
 --- | ---